KaiTang26/Java_testing_framework_notes/README.md

 line 76: initialize objectForOutterClass with Mocked object

-line 78: call outterMathod, which will invoke innerMathoud
+line 78: call outterMathod, which will invoke innerMathod

 line 80: verify invoking of innerMathod